ukamovich/persongrabber/README.md

 When the inline styling were not enough to alter the component the way we wanted, we used ThemeProvider and UseTheme to style the component in a specific way by creating a separate component which we named Themes.tsx.

 We have also used bootstrap, a css library with alot of default styling ready to use on basic html components.
-Both the add person page and the add car page has been styled with bootstrap.
+Both the add person page and the add car page use bootstrap.
+The add car and person pages use frontend validation in the html components to ensure data submitted is on the correct form before being sent to the backend.
+When a successfull submit is entered a success message appear and the form is reset to original state.

 # Universal design
 After reviewing the [guidance for universal design for webpages](https://www.uutilsynet.no/nettsteder/losningsforslag-nettsider/36), we picked and implemented the most relevant and applicable, in our subjective opinion, requirements on our page: